 the refugee resettlement ecosystem

-HB 2508 & Forward Steps for Oregon: a Model for other States
+HB 2508 and forward steps for Oregon: a model for other states

 Oregon took bold steps to preserve its local refugee resettlement ecosystem when legislators approved nearly $2 million in temporary state funding in 2019.
 HB 2508 passed with overwhelming bipartisan support before Gov. Kate Brown signed it into law.

-The bill ensures Oregon’s refugee resettlement agencies will remain viable despite dwindling federal support tied to refugee admissions numbers.
+The bill ensures Oregon’s refugee resettlement agencies remain viable despite dwindling federal support tied to refugee admissions numbers.
 Refugee admissions to the U.S. have declined significantly in recent years from 85,000 in 2016 to 30,000 this year.
-The admissions cap for 2020is a mere 18,000.
+The admissions cap for 2020 is a mere 18,000.

 Roughly a third of the nation’s 325 resettlement offices have closed their doors since 2017 due to decreased federal funding.